archilds/Final_Projects/03_Fall_2017/07-apollo/feedback.md

 ## Feedback 12-12

 - App layout looks good.
 - Still wont run properly without me having to install a lot of packages.

+#### We have addressed this feedback (12-12) should be working now